gitagogaming/Youtube-TouchPortal-Plugin/README.md

   - You are responsible for maintaining the security of your account and specifically your refresh token.
 We cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.

 Users may access the integration by using TouchPortal.
-Any use of this integration is bound by these Terms of Service, Youtube’s [Terms of Service](https://www.youtube.com/t/terms), plus the following specific terms:
+Any use of this integration is bound by these Terms of Service, [Youtube's Terms of Service](https://www.youtube.com/t/terms), plus the following specific terms:

 - You expressly understand and agree that we shall not be liable for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses, resulting from your use of the integration.
 - We reserve the right at any time to modify or discontinue, temporarily or permanently, your access to the integration (or any part thereof) with or without notice.